ayush-sleeping/JavaScript-mini-Projects/README.md

 ##  What I am Covering:
  - Using HTML ( Creating the structure 🏗️ )
- - Adding CSS ( creating styling View more images 👗 )
+ - Adding CSS ( creating styling ✨ )
  - Using JavaScript ( Creating the functionality ⚙️ )
 <hr>